 ● Walking briskly outside or on a treadmill

-Regular exercise may aid in the prevention of chronic diseases, such as cardiovascular disease, diabetes, depression, osteoporosis, and hypertension.
+Regular exercise for seniors over 65 may aid in the prevention of chronic diseases, such as cardiovascular disease, diabetes, depression, osteoporosis, and hypertension.

 As you can see, staying fit is crucial to having a great quality of life as you get older, so if you have been thinking about starting an exercise plan, don’t wait.
 Talk to your doctor to determine which fitness options are best for you, and then get to work.
 You don’t have to run a marathon, unless you want to, of course.
 You just need to choose options that fit your lifestyle, abilities, fitness level, and interests.
 And most of all, choose activities that you enjoy.